daniloqps/GetCleanCoursera/CodeBook.md

 This variables has 2 domains, indicates by prefix "t" or "f":
 - Time domain signals (ex. tBodyAcc-mean()-X )
 - Frequency domain signals (ex. fBodyAcc-mean()-X )
-and "- Features are normalized and bounded within [-1,1]." [ref README.txt]
+and "- Features are normalized and bounded within [-1,1]."
+[README.txt]

-The rows/observations in DTrain and DTest are different and must be linked easily since "- Each feature vector is a row on the text file." [ref: README.txt]
+The rows/observations in DTrain and DTest are different and must be linked easily since "- Each feature vector is a row on the text file."
+[README.txt]

 The Dataset have 5 additional files, that complements the information about the observations

 - LTrain: Training Labels [y_train.txt] (activity identifiers 1..6 - described as WALKING...LAYING)
 - LTest: Test Labels [y_test.txt] (activity identifiers 1..6 - described as WALKING...LAYING)
 and
-- STrain: Training Subject [subject_train.txt] (volunteers who performed the training 1..30)
+- STrain: Training Subject. [subject_train.txt] (volunteers who performed the training 1..30)
-- STest:  Test Subject [subject_test.txt] (volunteers who performed the test 1..30) and
+- STest:  Test Subject. [subject_test.txt] (volunteers who performed the test 1..30) and
-- ActLabels: 6 Activity Labels used to describe the itens in LTrain and LTest [activity_labels.txt]
+- ActLabels: 6 Activity Labels used to describe the itens in LTrain and LTest. [activity_labels.txt]

 So, to normalize the raw-data described above and turn in tidy-data, we need to follow the next steps

 1. Bind the same data in only one file;
+      1.1.
 DTrain    + LTrain    + STrain = FullTrain
+      1.2.
 DTest     + LTest     + STest  = FullTest
+      1.3.
 FullTrain + FullTest  = AllSet
 2. Select only necessary infomation to use in our analysis;
-      extract only Mean() and Std() for each measurement.
+      2.1. extract only Mean() and Std() for each measurement.
 3. and Combine the describe information to become more readable.
+      3.1.
 AllSet + ActLabels = CompleteSet

 and GO!